View large image | More photos

 The best part is that pretty much every major casino has a sports book, so it's hard to go wrong at places such as Mandalay Bay, the Mirage, MGM Grand, Aria and the Hard Rock Hotel's Cantor Race and Sports Book, which has six high-definition projectors.

 And if you're not near the Strip, not to worry: There are sports books there, too, such as at the Station casinos, Sam's Town and Green Valley Ranch, a favorite among locals.

 Early in the tournament, the NCAA plays many of its games during the day, but why waste the good weather glued to a television set?
-Get out and play golf; many of the courses, such as Silverstone Golf Club, run the scores on the GPS screens on the golf carts.
+Get out and play golf; many of the courses run the scores on the GPS screens on the golf carts.

 Of course, if you're looking to go right from the golf course to the sports book, playing on the Strip is ideal.
 Wynn has its own course -- Wynn Golf Club.
 It has flawless conditioning, is open to the public and the 18th green is just minutes from the sports book at Wynn Casino.

 Bali Hai Golf Club, with its Pacific island feel, is on the Strip, too, right next to Mandalay Bay (by the way, Bali Hai is currently a $50 credit for NCAA Men's Basketball Tournament ticket holders; call 888-427-66789 and mention code NCAA13).
 And if you're looking for a something a little less expensive near the Strip, head over to Las Vegas Golf Club for an an old school Vegas-type experience.
 (This is where Tiger Woods won his first PGA Tour event.)

 Most of the golf in Las Vegas, however, is away from the Strip but never far from a sports book.
 And if you like to do a little gambling on the course, you'll love the variety of courses at Angel Park, including a cool, lighted, par-3 course called Cloud Nine.